 1. Why do social workers come to make enquiries on my children?

 Social workers are required by law to look into any concerns that suggest a child may be in need, being harmed or neglected in anyway.
 If a social worker has contacted you about a concern, it will be because they have been given information that they have to take seriously and discuss with you.
 This could be from the school, the doctor, police, hospital or from a member of the public.
 The purpose of the enquiry is to see whether there really are any concerns about your children and identify what support they or you might need.

 The law requires the social care department to carry out a detailed enquiry called an initial assessment to see whether there are any concerns, and whether you need any additional support or help.

-2. What does an initial assessment involve?
+2. What does a Child Assessment involve?

 During the enquiry the Social Worker will want to talk to you as parents/carers, members of your extended family (if appropriate) and to your children.
 It is an absolute requirement that the social worker looks around your home and is able to speak to your children individually and in private, if they are old enough and able to understand properly.

 In some cases after just one visit, it becomes clear that the concerns are unfounded and that no further enquiries are needed.
 More often however, everything will not be clear after just one visit to you and your child and it will be necessary to make some more enquiries to get a clearer picture of the situation to know how best to help you and your children.

 The social worker will write the Child Assessment report which should be shown to you.
 You should be offered a copy and asked to comment on anything you don’t agree with.

 3. Does the social worker have the right to speak to my child’s school or health visitor without my permission?